dsietz/pbd/README.md

 Here's whats new in 0.1.1:

 We added a `Data Security Guard` (dsg) module that makes it easy to prepare data for transfer and simply read it when received.
+An example has been added for this feature.

 ## Features